I am a third-year PhD student in the CIS Department at the University of Pennsylvania, advised by Aaron Roth.

 My research interests include game theory and mechanism design, learning theory, algorithmic fairness, and computational social science, which is to say I am interested in how stragegic agents, algorithmic processes, and social norms interact, both mathematically and in practice.

 I’m also interested in gerrymandering, the intentional drawing of district lines to favor some electoral outcome, especially the mathematical and computational aspects of the related problems.
-I am extremely excited to be working with the Metric Geometry and Gerrymandering Group in Boston this summer at the Voting Rights Data Institute!
+I am extremely excited to be working with the Metric Geometry and Gerrymandering Group in Boston, where I was a Graduate Fellow this past summer at the Voting Rights Data Institute.

 I am affiliated with the CS Theory Reserach Group, the Warren Center for Network & Data Sciences, and the Penn Research in Machine Learning (PRiML) group.